 (back to top)

-Ana is professional photographer, whose experience began with magazines such as the National Geographic.
+Ana is a professional photographer, whose experience began with magazines such as the National Geographic.
 Her work has appeared in Traveler Magazine, and numerous national magazines and newspapers.
 She also worked as a staff photographer at the Orange County Register, where she was responsible for illustrating stories for OC Home and Family Magazines.

 Before relocating to San Diego County, Ana advocated for full-inclusion in her son’s home district of Los Alamitos.
 She helped organize local O.C. police departments to meet with parents of children with autism to help prepare police to recognize and understand behaviors during encounters.
 While there is much more to her story, she is an organizer at heart, having in the past created a mom’s support group and family social experiences, as well as running a Boy Scout den.